-At December 31, 2019, the Police Jury was involved in one lawsuit seeking damages from the Police Jury, which case is still in discovery and is set for trial.
-The Police Jury intends to vigorously defend its position in this lawsuit.
-The Police Jury has also been notified of two threatened claims made by former employees of the DeSoto Parish Communications District (a component unit of the Police Jury) for alleged breach of employment contracts.
-Any potential liability accruing to the Police Jury as a result of these claims, over and above insurance coverage limits, is expected to be immaterial to its financial position; therefore, no provision has been made in the financial statements.
+At December 31, 2020, the Police Jury was involved in one discrimination lawsuit pending in U.S. District Court.
+The Police Jury has filed a motion to dismiss the claim, which is pending before the Court.
+Any potential liability accruing to the Police Jury as a result of this action, over and above insurance coverage limits, is expected to be immaterial to its financial position; therefore, no provision has been made in the financial statements.